ramses-tech/nefertari/docs/source/event_handlers.rst

 This way, ``log_request`` event handler will only be called when collection POST request comes at an endpoint which handles the ``User`` model.

-In case response needs to be edited, ``after`` events with ``event.set_field_value`` must be used.
-Calling this event method will set/change response item's field, if response contains single item.
-Otherwise field will be set/changed for all the objects in response.
-To edit response meta, access ``event.response`` directly. ``event.response`` is view method response serialized into ``dict``.
+Whenever the response has to be edited, ``after`` events with ``event.set_field_value`` must be used.
+If the response contains a single item, calling this method will change this single item's field.
+Otherwise field will be changed for all the objects in the response.
+To edit the response meta, you can access ``event.response`` directly. ``event.response`` is a view method response serialized into ``dict``.

 E.g. if we want to hide user passwords from response on collection and item GET: